-The AI tool landscape for game developers has settled into something more useful and less breathless than the initial wave of excitement suggested.
-After two years of rapid iteration, we now have a clearer picture of which tools earn their place in a real production workflow and which ones generate more demos than shipped games.
+The AI tool landscape for game developers has settled into something more useful and less breathless than the first wave of excitement suggested.
+After two years of rapid iteration, there is a clearer picture now: some tools earn their place in a production workflow, and some generate more demos than shipped games.

-At Relish Games, we’ve been integrating AI tools selectively — testing them against actual production needs rather than evaluating them in isolation.
-This is our honest assessment of where things stand in 2026.
+At Relish Games, AI tools are integrated selectively and judged against actual production needs, not in isolation.
+This is a practical read on where things stand in 2026.

 Code Assistants: The Quiet Productivity Gain

-Code completion and generation tools have become the most reliably useful category of AI for game developers.
-The current generation understands game development patterns well enough to be genuinely helpful.
+Code completion and generation tools are the most consistently useful category of AI for game developers.
+The current generation understands game development patterns well enough to save time without getting in the way.

 What Works

-- Boilerplate generation: Setting up entity component systems, input handlers, save/load serialisation — the structural code that’s necessary but not creatively interesting
+• Boilerplate generation: entity component systems, input handlers, save/load serialisation - the structural code that has to exist, even if nobody enjoys writing it

-- Test generation: Writing unit tests for game logic, which most indie developers skip entirely without AI assistance
+• Test generation: unit tests for game logic, which many indie developers still skip without AI help

-- Documentation: Generating inline docs and README content from existing code
+• Documentation: inline docs and README content drawn from existing code

 What Doesn’t (Yet)

-- Game feel tuning: AI can generate a jump mechanic, but making it feel right still requires human iteration
+• Game feel tuning: AI can sketch a jump mechanic, but making it feel right still takes human iteration

-For C++ game development — the kind of work we do with HGE — code assistants are particularly useful for the verbose parts of the language.
-Template metaprogramming suggestions, smart pointer patterns, and RAII resource management scaffolding save significant time.
+For C++ game development - the kind of work done with HGE - code assistants are especially handy for the verbose parts of the language.
+Template metaprogramming suggestions, smart pointer patterns, and RAII resource management scaffolding save a lot of time.

 Art Generation: Useful for Process, Not Final Assets